 In most situations, a runtime property takes precedence over other properties.
 A runtime property meets the following conditions:

-The property option to prompt the user is selected, which specifies that the user must supply a value for the property when they request machine provisioning.
+The custom property option to prompt the user is selected, which specifies that the user must supply a value for the property when they request machine provisioning.

 A business group manager is requesting machine provisioning and the property appears in the custom properties list on the machine request confirmation page.